Use thePoint web application to find the property by the address or street name, and verify the jurisdiction and zoning.

 Verifying the Street Address

-- Using the “Address Information” tool located at the top of the thePoint web application, you can enter in a specific address.
+- Using the “Address Information” icon located at the bottom of the thePoint web application, you can enter in a specific address.
 If the address is valid, the address information will display in a window along with other information about the property.

-- If you use the “Identify” tool, also located at the top of the thePoint web application, you can click on an address.
+- If you use the “Identify” icon, also located at the bottom of the thePoint web application, you can click on an address.
 A separate window will display the layers you clicked on.